Red Lentil Soup

 3 tablespoons olive oil, divided, plus more for drizzling

-1 large onion, chopped
+1 large onion, chopped medium dice

-4 garlic cloves, peeled and crushed
+5 garlic cloves, peeled and crushed

-2 tablespoon double-concentrated tomato paste
+2 Tbsp double-concentrated tomato paste

-1 tsp smoky paprika
+1 Tbsp smoky paprika

 1 tsp ground coriander